 The Litigation Landscape Following Train Collisions and Derailments

 Train accidents are among the most devastating transportation events.
 Derailments, collisions with motor vehicles, and pedestrian incidents frequently lead to serious injury or fatalities.
-According to the Federal Railroad Administration (FRA), more than 1,000 derailments occur annually in the U.S., many resulting in significant damage or injury (FRA Office of Safety Analysis).
+According to the Federal Railroad Administration (FRA), more than 1,000 derailments occur annually in the U.S., many resulting in significant damage or injury.

 Legal claims may be brought on behalf of passengers, bystanders, motorists, or workers injured in rail-related incidents.
 These cases require deep familiarity with the operations of railway systems, transportation standards, and safety oversight.